joindin/joindin-web2/CONTRIBUTING.md

 here: https://github.com/joindin/joindin-web2/issues

 Any issues that have the "hackathon" or "easypick" label are ones that we think are a good starting point.
-This [filter](https://github.com/joindin/joindin-web2/issues?q=is%3Aopen+is%3Aissue+label%3Aeasypick) will give you the list of all current "easypick" issues.
+This [filter](https://github.com/joindin/joindin-web2/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy-pick) will give you the list of all current "easy-pick" issues.

 If you have any problems, ask on the IRC channel or send an email to the mailing list.